openshift/cluster-bootstrap/README.md

 Additionally, bootkube can be used to generate all of the necessary assets for use in bootstrapping a new cluster.
 These assets can then be modified to support any additional configuration options.

-If you are interested in the design and details [see the bootkube design document](https://docs.google.com/document/d/1VNp4CMjPPHevh2_JQGMl-hpz9JSLq3s7HlI87CTjl-8/edit).
+If you are interested in the design and details [see the Kubernetes self-hosted design document](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/self-hosted-kubernetes.md) which provides an architecture overview.

 ## Guides